 Evans Blue Tail Vein Injection

-To prepare the tail for easy injection, wipe down with an alcohol wipe [1-TXT].
-Then grasp the tail in one hand while handling the syringe containing Evans Blue in the other hand [2].
+To prepare the tail for easy injection, wipe down with alcohol [1-TXT].

 Talent wiping the tail with a wipe.
 TXT: Optionally, wintergreen oil can be topically applied to dilate the vein.

-Talent grasping the tail with a hand.

 Using the thumb and forefinger, bend the tail to expose the tail vein on top of the bend of the tail [1].
 Insert the syringe parallel with the vein [2] and slowly inject the volume of Evans Blue [3-TXT].

 Talent bending the tail with a thumb and forefinger.